LMS Budget & Pricing: How to Buy LMS Software That’s Cost Effective

 What value will be created from the LMS?

 - By upskilling and reskilling current employees, you’re creating clear career pathways for them with the skills you actually need.
-This makes recruitment cheaper, easier, and ultimately speeds up time-to-value when employees newly fill a role and saves on imparting workplace culture to new hires.
+This makes recruitment cheaper, easier, and ultimately speeds up time-to-value and saves on imparting workplace culture to new hires.

 - Up to date and frequent customer training can better your customer service, which you can leverage to increase word of mouth referrals and your reputation.
 This will lead to new customer or client acquisitions.